PhilTel/GettingCleaningData_CourseProject/README.md

 Q2.
 Merged data with columns extracted for all 'mean' and 'std variables: X_data_filtered Q3.
 Merged data with activity names added: X_data_tidy Q4.
 Existing names considered adequate: X_data_tidy Q5.
-Data set of 2 independent tables: avg_by_subject & avg_by_activity
+Data set of a summary table containing the average of variables grouped by activity and subject: summary_table

 In answering Q3, I assumed that the question required extraction of all variables with 'mean' or 'std' in their names.